 The strategies we use at Hanlon Niemann & Wright address permissible spend downs of savings and resources, the prepayment of eligible expenses and converting countable assets to non-countable assets, like income producing property, single premium “no cash value” annuities, etc. We look to convert non-exempt assets into streams of income that can be made available to a community spouse, disabled child, relative and even the applicant himself or herself.
 It’s completely legal and can be very effective.

 We also utilize leverage and borrowing techniques and personal service contracts to maximize the resources available to individuals.

-Finally, and with sufficient pre-planning, one can employ gifting strategies to family members and/or irrevocable trusts which can achieve Medicaid eligibility before or after the 5 year look-back period.
+Finally, and with enough pre-planning, one can employ gifting strategies to family members and/or irrevocable trusts which can achieve Medicaid eligibility before or after the 5 year look-back period.